tamediadigital/infoscreen/README.md

 New version of the Local Infoscreen.

 - simplified infoscreen code (no preloading,..)
-- loading content configuration from a google spreadsheet: the key can/must be provided as a parameter (see below for more instructions)
+- loading content configuration from a google spreadsheet: the key can/must be provided as a parameter, thanks to Philipp Keller for this cool idea (see below for more instructions)

 ### Content configuration ###